statiagov/gesmew/guides/content/developer/upgrades/point-sixty-to-point-seventy.md

 ## The Asset Pipline

 With the upgrade to Rails 3.1 comes the [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html).
-You need to add these gems to your Gemfile in order to support Gesmew's assets being served:
+You need to add these gems to your Gemfile in inspection to support Gesmew's assets being served:

 ```ruby
 group :assets do